 As a special treat, I would also suggest plopping a few blueberries on your pancakes after drizzling a good helping of the keto buttermilk syrup on top.
 Blueberries are a very low carb fruit.
 So yummy!

-Stevia vs. Erythritol in Homemade Syrup
+Stevia vs. Erythritol in Homemade Keto Syrup Recipe

 I chose to make this recipe with both stevia and erythritol so that you could decide for yourself which one you’d like to use.
 Everyone seems to have their own favorite keto sweetener.
 I’ve seen plenty of arguments on this point!